-SPEC 5500 Characteristics of Students with Low Incidence Disabilities A study of current and future historical, philosophical, social, legal, medical, and educational perspectives of students with low incidence disabilities.
-The identification, classification, and unique characteristics of these individuals are included.
+A study of current and future historical, philosophical, social, legal, medical, and educational perspectives of students with low incidence disabilities.
+The identification, classification,

-SPEC 5510 Curriculum Design for Students with Low Incidence Disabilities 3-0- 3 Curriculum approaches and strategies to design, implement, and monitor functional a nd ageappropriate programs for children and youth with low incidence disabilities in both school and community-based settings.
+Curriculum approaches and strategies to design, implement, and monitor functional and ageappropriate programs for children and youth with low incidence disabilities in both school and Health Disabilities and community-based settings.